wing0night/wing0night.github.io/_posts/2025-09-19-welcome-to-my-blog.md

 While during the first year of my college, I started to get involved in electric and embedded system development.
 And build some open-source project on platforms like github and jialichuang.

 The third year in college is when I'm exposed to artificial intelligence and get very interested to it, it's why I chose to concentrate on robotics and join SII to do further research.
-I'm now a researcher in embodied intelligence and doing research on VLA(Visual Language Action model), feel free to contact me!
+I'm now a researcher in embodied intelligence and doing research on VLA(Vision Language Action model), feel free to contact me!

 <!-- ### Code Highlighting
 ```javascript